-For more general information about the wizard, refer to "Create a New Infor LN Software Component" on page 107.
+For more general information about the wizard, refer to "Create a New Infor LN Software Component" on page 98.

-To create a new menu
+To create a menu

-- 1 Start wizard and select component type

-- a Start the wizard.

-- b Specify the software development activity for which you want to create the new menu.
-Select Menu as the component type.

-- c To go to the Menu Properties window, click Next.

-- 2 Specify required menu properties
+- 1 Start the wizard and select the component type. - a Start the wizard. - b Specify the software development activity for which you want to create the new menu.
+Select Menu as the component type. - c To go to the Menu Properties window, click Next. - 2 Specify the required menu properties.

-In the Menu Properties window, specify the following properties for the menu.
+In the Menu Properties window, specify this information:

-Name The name of the menu, which includes the following: Name The name of the menu, which includes the following
+The name of the menu, which includes the following: